stowellm/SchArpeggio/README.txt

 >> Jeremy <<

 Rsc3 is the worst sound library in the history of mankind.
 It is missing a key feature of actual SuperCollider, namely patterns.
-Patterns would have increasing the sound quality of my arpeggiator, and most importantly allowed me to play notes seperately instead have having a thread sleep and resetting the server to create seperate notes from sound waves.
+Patterns would have increased the sound quality of my arpeggiator, and most importantly allowed me to play notes seperately instead of having a thread sleep and resetting the server to create seperate notes from sound waves.
 I'm also note particularly fond of my play-chord function.
 I could have made it recursive but chose not to because I was in a rush.

 ______________________________________________________________________________